 She is active in statewide and national organizations addressing higher education and the preparation of health professionals.
 She is an invited member to the National Leagaue for Nursing (NLN) Strategic Action Group on Disseminating IPE and Collaborative Practices, and led the NLN Task Group on Innovation in Nursing Education.
-She was appointed by the Govenor to the New England Board of Higher Education where she currently chairs the Maine delegation; and has served as a mentor in the national Johnson & Johnson Faculty Mentoring program.
+She was appointed by the Govenor to the New England Board of Higher Education where she currently chairs the Maine delegation; and has served as a mentor in the national NLN/Johnson & Johnson Faculty Mentoring program.

 Karen has published and presented widely on innovative pedagogies, IPE, and evidence-based approaches to teaching and learning.
 She is on the editorial board for Nurse Educator, and provides manuscript review for a number of nursing and interprofessional education journals.
 Karen was inducted as a Fellow into the Academy of Nursing Education (ANEF) in 2007.
 She is a recepient of grant awards from the Arthur Vining Davis Foundations, the Bingham Program Foundation, and a Josiah Macy President's Award targeting IPE curriculum and faculty development.

 Registered Nurse (RN): State of Maine, Board of Licensure for Nurses